Pilot-1928/Techies/README.md

 #SEAN NOTES
+HOMEWORK:
+- Explain the top-level directories in the Linux file system
+-  Root
+The top-level directory.
+Everything starts from here.

+bin
+Essential command-line programs used by everyone (ls, cp, mv).

+boot
+Files required to start the system, including the kernel.

+dev
+Device files representing hardware like hard drives, USBs, etc.

+etc
+Configuration files for the system and installed applications.

+home
+Personal directories for users.
+For example, home/alex for user alex.

+lib
+Shared libraries needed by system programs in bin and sbin.

+media
+Mount point for automatically attached external devices (USB, CD).

+mnt
+Mount point for manually attached drives or file systems.

+opt
+Location for optional or third-party software packages.

+proc
+Virtual directory containing information about system processes and kernel state.

+root
+Home directory for the root (administrator) user.

+run
+Temporary directory holding information about running services and sessions.

+sbin
+System binaries used by the administrator (shutdown, mount, etc.).

+srv
+Data for services provided by the system (web server, FTP, etc.).

+sys
+Virtual directory exposing hardware and device information.

+tmp
+Temporary files used by applications and cleaned at reboot.

+usr
+Installed software and user utilities that remain constant (games, tools).

+var
+Variable data files like logs, mail, and print queues.
 ALL COMMANDS AND PURPOSE
 - whoami – Shows the current logged-in username.
 - id – Displays user ID and group ID information.
+-    When a user is created in Linux or Unix, they get a User ID and Group ID.
+They both tend to have your name in them, and if you are in any other groups, you will be given those group IDs as well
 - cd – Changes the current directory.
 - ls – Lists files and directories in the current directory.
 - touch – Creates a new empty file.
 Can also modify and update a file.
 If it exists, it will update the timestamp of the last modification.